fredemmott/Freds-Monitor-Tool/README.md

 - bug reports
 - feature requests

-This project is distributed as-is; no help or support is offered or available. **Do not ask the author for help, bug fixes, or features.**
+This project is distributed as-is; no help or support is offered or available. **Do not ask me for help, bug fixes, or features.**

 ### Bug Reports